THE BEST LAS VEGAS PROPERTIES

 rate cap.

-document issued by the federal government certifying a veteran's eligibility
+issued by the federal government certifying a veteran's eligibility for a

 document issued by the Department of Veterans Affairs (VA) that establishes the